Aims of the Fellowship Program in Cardiovascular Disease

 - A recently built electrophysiology laboratory with state-of-the-art imaging and mapping system.
 This laboratory is used for all electrophysiology related procedures, including diagnostic EP testing, radiofrequency ablation of supraventricular and ventricular tachycardias, as well as pacemaker and ICD implantation, performed by electrophysiologists, in conjunction with the rotating EP fellow.

 - The arrhythmia consult service provides full consultative service for in-house and referred arrhythmia patients.
 The service is staffed by an attending electrophysiologist as well as a physician’s assistant and the rotating cardiology fellow.
-Consultation is provided for all tachy and brady arrhythmias throughout the East Newton and Harrison Avenue campuses; including patients in intermediate care units, surgical intensive care, and post-operative units.
+Consultation is provided for all tachy and brady arrhythmias throughout the Harrison Avenue campus; including patients in intermediate care units, surgical intensive care, and post-operative units.
 The cardiology fellow will have primary responsibility in running the service.

 - A Pacemaker/ICD Center.
 This center provides ongoing outpatient evaluation of all patients with pacemakers and implanted devices.
 The clinic currently runs three afternoons per week.
 Through this clinic, the fellow will gain exposure to basic and advanced pacemaker technology, cardiac resynchronization, and learn techniques for troubleshooting and on-going management of patients with implanted devices.

 Cardiac Catheterization and Invasive Cardiology